Extended school year services: What you need to know

 Not all kids with IEPs need ESY services.

-Individualized Education Program (IEP), you might be wondering if he can receive special education services during the summer.
+(IEP) can receive special education services during the summer.
 These services are known as extended school year (ESY) services and are an option for some students.
 Here’s what you should know about ESY services.

 What is ESY?